sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

     <pic of motion;>

+    5. Lightly pull the wire soldered to the pad and verify it stays on.
+If it does, melt the rest of the wrapped solder into the wire (i.e. tin it).

-    5. Repeat the previous three steps for the other pads, specifically a yellow wire on pad B and a blue wire on pad C.
+    6. Repeat the previous four steps for the other pads, specifically a yellow wire on pad B and a blue wire on pad C.

        **NOTE:** the wire colors are purely our convention.
 Feel free to use other colors if needed.

     7. Do a [connectivity check](https://docs-brown.duckietown.org/books-brown/opmanual_sky/out/build_multimeter.html) between each pair of soldered wires (recommend doing this now instead of in checkoff later).

     <pic of connectivity check;>